 Bumi Resources (Bakrie Group)

 PT Bumi Resources Tbk is an Indonesian-based holding company majority owned by the Bakrie Group and primarily engaged in coal mining.
 It is Indonesia’s largest coal miner by production volume and boasts of being “the largest thermal coal exporter in the world”.
-It has numerous coal mining subsidiaries and associates including PT Kaltim Prima Coal, PT Arutmin Indonesia, PT Fajar Bumi Sakti and PT Pendopo Energi Batubara.
+Its coal mining subsidiaries and associates include PT Kaltim Prima Coal and PT Arutmin Indonesia.

 Bumi produces thermal coal from mines located in several areas in Indonesia, such as Sangatta, Bengalon, Senakin, Satui, Mulia, Batulicin, Asam-asam, Kintap, Loa Ulung, Tabang, Muara Enim and Penukal Abab Lematang Ilir.
 The vast majority of its coal is used as fuel in coal-fired power plants.